-These are called the big three because typically, they will be your three biggest yearly expenses (shocking right?).
-Reducing these expenses will have the biggest impact on your financial situation.
+These are called the big three because, typically, they will be your three biggest yearly expenses (shocking right?).
+Reducing expenses in these areas will have the biggest impact on your financial situation.

 Yes, it’s easy to look at that $4 latte each day and think dropping that will help reduce your expenses, but honestly, $4 a day is $120 a month – not a crazy amount of money.